danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

 What impressed me is these ideas did not come from a wellness influencer peddling supplements.
 They're from a cancer researcher, with decades of experience and peer-reviewed published research, discussing the exact disease we were facing.

 <aside class="markdown-aside">
-If you want to dig deeper into how the metabolic and genetic theories stack up against each other, <a class="markdown-link" href="https://pmc.ncbi.nlm.nih.gov/articles/PMC8467939/">this review</a> is a good starting point.
+The explanations above are simplified to fit a blog post.
+For a deeper dive, Seyfried's <a class="markdown-link" href="https://academic.oup.com/carcin/article/35/3/515/2463440">Cancer as a Metabolic Disease</a> lays out the full mechanism, and <a class="markdown-link" href="https://pmc.ncbi.nlm.nih.gov/articles/PMC8467939/">this review</a> is a good starting point for how the metabolic and genetic theories stack up against each other.
 </aside>

 ## Looking for a Clinician